kjameer0/db-excalidraw/README.md

 4. Amazon S3
 5. Excalidraw

-## Setting up Environment variables
+## Setting up Environment

+You can use `nodemon` from `npm` to reload the server on file changes:
+`npx nodemon --exec go run ./cmd/web --signal SIGTERM -e go`

+You can add flags at the front of the command:
+`ENVIRONMENT="integration" npx nodemon --exec go run ./cmd/web --signal SIGTERM -e go`

+### Environment variables

 ### Dev